Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Experiments

 \section{Experiments}

-To demonstrate the effectiveness of our proposed DTL-NS, we conducted extensive experiments and answered the following questions: \textbf{(RQ1)} How does DTL-NS perform in comparison to existing negative sampling and LLM-based recommendation methods? \textbf{(RQ2)} How do the key hyperparameters of DTL-NS affect recommendation performance? \textbf{(RQ3)} How does each component of DTL-NS contribute to the overall performance? \textbf{(RQ4)} How does DTL-NS perform when integrated into other implicit CF backbone (e.g., matrix factorization \cite{NCF}.) and negative sampling methods?
+To demonstrate the effectiveness of our proposed DTL-NS, we conducted extensive experiments and answered the following questions: \textbf{(RQ1)} How does DTL-NS perform in comparison to existing negative sampling and LLM-based recommendation methods? \textbf{(RQ2)} How do the key hyperparameters of DTL-NS affect recommendation performance? \textbf{(RQ3)} How do the key components and design choices of DTL-NS contribute to its overall performance? \textbf{(RQ4)} Does DTL-NS remain effective as a plug-and-play framework across different backbones, negative sampling methods, and LLMs?